“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: She falls in on the other side of him.
 Strangely, as odd as she feels, she doesn’t feel impaired as before.

 GM: The park has a stream.
 The duo stagger along it edge, swaying on one another for support.
-Though the two revelers are clearly better-acquainted with one another than with Caroline, she can’t help but feel she is excluded from their camaraderie on some deeper level.
+The two revelers are clearly better-acquainted with one another than with Caroline.
+But she can’t help but feel excluded from their camaraderie on some deeper level.

 The boy groans after a moment.
 “Aw fuck, I hic gotta pish!”